-- provide each officer with a conservative base salary; and - create an incentive for retention and achievement of our long-term business goals using a sizeable, multi-year stock or option bonus program.
+- provide each officer with a conservative base salary; and - · create an incentive for retention and achievement of our long-term business goals using a sizable, multi-year stock or option bonus program.

 The Compensation Committee is responsible for evaluating the performance of, and reviewing and approving all compensation paid to, our executive officers, including those executive officers named on the Summary Compensation Table (the "named executive officers").
-To preserve the exemption from short swing liability under Section 16(b) of the Securities Exchange Act of 1934, the Board approves equity awards to all executive officers, including the named executive officers, and directors.
+To preserve the exemption from short swing liability under Section 16(b) of the Securities Exchange Act of 1934, the Board approves equity awards to all executive officers (including the named executive officers) and directors.

-Results of 2014 Say-on-Pay Vote
+Results of 2017 Say-on-Pay Vote

-In 2014, we provided our stockholders with the opportunity to provide a non-binding vote on executive compensation.
-At our 2014 Annual Meeting, 98% of the stockholders who voted on the "say-on-pay" proposal approved the compensation of our named executive officers.
-The Board determined after the 2011 Annual Meeting that it will hold an advisory vote on its named executive officer compensation every three years until the next vote on frequency, which is expected to occur at the 2017 Annual Meeting of Stockholders.
+In 2017, we provided our stockholders with the opportunity to provide a non-binding advisory vote on executive compensation and the frequency with which stockholders will be provided an advisory vote on executive compensation.
+At our 2017 Annual Meeting, 99% of the stockholders who voted on the "say-on-pay" proposal approved the compensation of our named executive officers and 92% of the stockholders voted to approve the frequency with which stockholders will be provided an advisory vote on executive compensation voted for this approval to occur every three years.
+As a result, the next say-on-pay vote will occur at our 2020 Annual Meeting.